timurgordon/good-deed-web/README.md

 After this, you should get the following success messaage, which means that the backend environment is locally set up and amplify is locally configured.
 "Added backend environment config object to your project."

-### Step 3: Deploy application on localhost
+### Step 3: Create documentation and deploy application on localhost
+You can create documentation using JSDoc with:
+- npm run docs

+This will automatically create a docs directory with the documentation created as index.html using JSDocs library.

+To run the application:
-This step requires a simple command: npm start
+- npm start

 Once run, the site will be deployed in your localhost and the browser will be launched.